|Lonnie Schorer cleans the marker of her ancestor, 11th Connecticut Private William Hall, |

 The heaviest burden of war is usually placed on our young, often soldiers not even out of their teens.
 At the Battle of Antietam, scores of teenagers on both sides were listed on the extensive casualty lists.

-Shot through the side during an attack near Bloody Lane, George Crosby, a lieutenant in the 14th Connecticut, was only 19 when he died of his wounds at his parents' house in Middle Haddam, Conn.
-He had been a student at Wesleyan University in Middletown, Conn.
-Marvin Wait, also 19, and an officer in the 8th Connecticut, was riddled with bullets and killed during brutal fighting near Harpers Ferry Road.
+Shot through the side, George Crosby died of his wounds at his parents' house in Middle Haddam, Conn.
+The 14th Connecticut lieutenant, a student at Wesleyan University, was only 19.
+Marvin Wait, a 19-year-old lieutenant in the 8th Connecticut, was riddled with bullets and killed during brutal fighting near Harpers Ferry Road.
 "His death brings a peculiar and poignant sorrow," noted his hometown newspaper, The Norwich (Conn.)
 Daily Bulletin.

 "In September, 1861, while yet but fifteen years of age he entered the service of the United States, as a private, in the Eighth Regiment, Connecticut Volunteers.
 This act originated in no rash, impulsive enthusiasm, impatient of restraint and headstrong for excitement and novelty, but was the result of calm discussion with his parents and friends, who unwillingly gave their assent on account of his extreme youth."